-Courses for Parents, Resource Parents, Family Members & Caregivers
+Courses for Parents, Family Members, Resource Families, & Caregivers

 NOCE Child and Family Wellness Courses

-Parents and other adults enrolled in Child Wellness/BTIC courses learn to nurture hope and help children build skills that reduce the negative effects of adversity.
-Students also learn ways to care for themselves and children in the best possible ways.
+Learn to nurture hope and also help children build skills that reduce the negative effects of adversity.
+Learn ways to care for yourself as a parent and also care for children (and young adult children) in the best possible ways.

-- Classes start at various dates throughout the Fall and Spring
+- Classes start at various dates throughout the year

 - Online classes are flexible, without scheduled meeting times (asynchronous)

-Child Wellness Course Descriptions and Achievement Award Criteria
+Child Wellness (BTIC) Courses and Achievement Award Criteria

 -